Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: Pion distribution amplitude and asymptotics of form factors

 and the \GIA{} limit is recovered \cite{Kekez:1998rw,Klabucar:1998hr},

-the superscript ``$(1+A_{\mbox{\rm soft}})/2$'' indicates that $F_{\pi\gamma}$ is calculated using vertex (\ref{softEMvertex}) instead of the Ball--Chiu one.
-Hence, the nontrivial infrared behavior of the wave function renormalization, $\ZEu(x)=1/\AEu(x)\ne 1$, is responsible that the two calculations, the first one based on \GIA{} Eq.~(\ref{Tmunu(3)}) and the second one based on \bare{} Eq.~(\ref{PionDistributionAmplitude:T_munu}) produce unequal asymptotics of $F_{\pi\gamma}(Q^2)$.
-Of course, for the MMF{} {\it Ansatz}, where $\ZEu(x)\equiv 1$, the both calculations give the same asymptotic limit.
+where the superscript ``$(1+A_{\mbox{\rm soft}})/2$'' indicates that $F_{\pi\gamma}$ is calculated using vertex (\ref{softEMvertex}) instead of the Ball--Chiu one.
+Hence, the nontrivial infrared behavior of the wave function renormalization $\ZEu(x)=1/\AEu(x)\ne 1$ is responsible for the two calculations, the first one based on \GIA{} Eq.~(\ref{Tmunu(3)}) and the second one based on \bare{} Eq.~(\ref{PionDistributionAmplitude:T_munu}), producing unequal asymptotics of $F_{\pi\gamma}(Q^2)$.
+Of course, for the MMF{} {\it Ansatz}, where $\ZEu(x)\equiv 1$, both calculations give the same asymptotic limit.

-The respective integral $\frac{1}{3}\int du\, \phi_\pi(u)/u$ values of 1.02 and 1.15 for the MMF and ADFM {\it Ans\"atze}, which influence the EMFF asymptotics, Eq.~(\ref{emff:FpiAsym}), are reflected also in the asymptotic behavior of TFF calculated from Eq.~(\ref{QP:TFF:LeadingTwist}) and shown in Tab.~\ref{tab:TFFLimits}, in the row denoted by \BLnonasymptotic{} (for it is not calculated using the asymptotic form of $\phi(u)$ but the model calculated one).
+The respective integral $\frac{1}{3}\int du\, \phi_\pi(u)/u$ values of 1.02 and 1.15 for the MMF and ADFM {\it Ans\"atze}, which influence the EMFF asymptotics (\ref{emff:FpiAsym}), are reflected also in the asymptotic behavior of the TFF calculated from Eq.~(\ref{QP:TFF:LeadingTwist}) and shown in Table~\ref{tab:TFFLimits}, in the row denoted by \BLnonasymptotic{} [for it is not calculated using the asymptotic form of $\phi(u)$, but the model calculated one].

-To the end of this section we explain similarity between the \bare{} and \BLnonasymptotic{} approximation.
+To the end of this section, we explain the similarity between the \bare{} and \BLnonasymptotic{} approximation.
 Light--cone expansion of the time--ordered product of two electromagnetic currents, $T\{J^\mu(x),J^\nu(y)\}$, leads to the following approximate expression:

-(See, {\it e.g.}, Refs~\cite{Radyushkin:2000ap,Braun:2011dg}.) \footnote{In the isospin limit $\sqrt{2}\langle\mbox{\rm vac}| :\bar{d}(0)\gamma_\sigma \gamma_5 u(z): |\pi^+(P)\rangle \\ = \langle\mbox{\rm vac}| :\bar{u}(0)\gamma_\sigma \gamma_5 u(z) - \bar{d}(0)\gamma_\sigma \gamma_5 d(z): |\pi^0(P)\rangle$.} The path--ordered ``string operator'',
+(See, {\it e.g.}, Refs.~\cite{Radyushkin:2000ap,Braun:2011dg}.) \footnote{In the isospin limit $\sqrt{2}\langle\mbox{\rm vac}| :\bar{d}(0)\gamma_\sigma \gamma_5 u(z): |\pi^+(P)\rangle \\ = \langle\mbox{\rm vac}| :\bar{u}(0)\gamma_\sigma \gamma_5 u(z) - \bar{d}(0)\gamma_\sigma \gamma_5 d(z): |\pi^0(P)\rangle$.} The path--ordered ``string operator,''

 must be included between the quark fields.
-This operator equals to unity in light--cone gauge; see, {\it e.g.}, Ref.~\cite{Brodsky:1997de}.
+This operator equals unity in light--cone gauge; see, {\it e.g.}, Ref.~\cite{Brodsky:1997de}.

 On the one hand, expressing the above $\pi^+$-to-vacuum matrix element through the the BS amplitude,

 we reproduce \bare{} Eq.~(\ref{PionDistributionAmplitude:T_munu}).
 On the other hand, the definition of the PDA,